jannekole/slate/source/index.html.md

 If matching with one or more of the returned prospects is desired, it is recommended to use the given `vid` s to send more requests.

 ### Create multiple customer_data object with one asynchronous request:
-Initiating the creation of multiple customer_data object is done in the same way as for single customer_data object, but instead of a single object, the request body should include an array of the same objects as when creating single customer_data object.
+Initiating the creation of multiple customer_data object is done in the same way as for single customer_data object, but instead of a single object, the request body should include an array of the same objects as when creating a single customer_data object.
-The response does not include the results, but an object with a link, and by sending a GET request to the given address returns the results that have been completed so far and the state of the process.
+The response does not include the results, but an object with a link, and sending a GET request to the given address returns the results that have been completed so far and the state of the process.
 See GET /async_result/batch-import/{job_id}/
 Only one process is allowed at a time.
 If you need to stop a previous process, see DELETE /async_result/batch-import/{job_id}/

 > Body parameter